Trishan8/ISI-B.Math-Sem--III/README.md

 ### Rings and Modules ###
   * This course was instructed by [Prof. B.Sury](https://www.isibang.ac.in/~sury/).
-During this course we mostly followed [Introduction to Rings and Modules - C.Musili](https://libgen.rs/book/index.php?md5=FFF8CA8E2C8ADF55A09FF626B255E4BC) and Abstract algebra by [Dummit and Foote](https://dokumen.tips/documents/dummit-and-foote-abstract-algebra-third-edition.html).
+During this course we mostly followed [Introduction to Rings and Modules - C.Musili](https://libgen.rs/book/index.php?md5=FFF8CA8E2C8ADF55A09FF626B255E4BC) and <em> Abstract algebra </em> by [Dummit and Foote](https://dokumen.tips/documents/dummit-and-foote-abstract-algebra-third-edition.html).
 We got very nice assignments during the course.
 Find all the assignmnets and their solution in this [link](https://github.com/Trishan8/ISI-B.Math-Sem--III/blob/main/Rings%20and%20Modules)

     * During the course we got many references from the professor and they are written [here](https://github.com/Trishan8/ISI-B.Math-Sem--III/blob/main/Rings%20and%20Modules/Concise%20Lecture%20Notes%20(Incomplete).pdf).
 This note is incomplete.
 If anyone is interested to finsh it up, please contact me.